 The CinemaCon trailer confirmed that Heard is in the film.
 The trailer has not yet been released to the public.

 What Is Amber Heard's Role in "Aquaman 2"?

-According to Arnold's testimony, Heard claimed her role was significantly reduced amid the controversy surrounding her and Depp's legal battle.
+Arnold said Heard told her her role was significantly reduced in the second script she read.
 "When she got the script, it was pared down from the first script, dramatically, they had her in the hospital in the first part of the movie called Act 1, they had her in the hospital, then they pretty much had her in the hospital, then she was going to do this action sequence in the end," Arnold explained.
 "She trained five hours a day for several months with a trainer to do this big action sequence, and then when she got to set . . . this big action sequence she was going to do at the end of the movie in the third act was cut out and they took it away from her.
 So it was radically reduced in the script from what it was . . ."

 On May 24, 2022, then-President of DC Films Walter Hamada stated in a prerecorded deposition that Heard had almost lost her role in "Aquaman 2" but that it was unrelated to the trial, per Vanity Fair.
 Instead, he said it was because she didn't have chemistry with Momoa.
 "The reality is it's not uncommon on movies for two leads to not have chemistry and that it's sort of movie magic and editorial — the ability to put performances together with the magic of a great score and how you put the pieces together, you can fabricate that chemistry," he said in part, according to the outlet.
 He added, "The chemistry wasn't there. . . .
 This one was more difficult because of lack of chemistry between the two."
 Hamada also said the movie was never meant to have a major romantic arc.